-The following items should be presented in a standard academic review file in the order listed in sections 3.4.4-3.4.19 below, as applicable to the candidate.
+The following items should be presented in a standard academic review file in the order listed below, as applicable to the candidate.
 All documents received and reviewed by departmental reviewers, including the departmental ad hoc committee reports, and all letters from external referees, must be included in the file.
 The same documents must be seen by all those with responsibility for evaluating the file.